-For all the “gangster feasts” in GoodFellas, there surprisingly isn’t one in the lavish wedding scene where Henry (Ray Liotta) and Karen (Lorraine Bracco) are married, a curious Jewish wedding populated by Italian-Americans.
+For all the "gangster feasts" in GoodFellas, there surprisingly isn't one in the lavish wedding scene where Henry (Ray Liotta) and Karen (Lorraine Bracco) are married, a curious Jewish wedding populated by Italian-Americans.
 The wedding scene features a huge cake, but most of this scene involves wine and champagne.
-Indeed, now that Karen has joined the family and part of the narrative shifts to her, suddenly food is absent from the picture for a while, perhaps reinforcing the notion that the gangster brotherhood–held together, as I showed last night, partially through extravagant food and drink–doesn’t include a woman.
+Indeed, now that Karen has joined the family and part of the narrative shifts to her, suddenly food is absent from the picture for a while, perhaps reinforcing the notion that the gangster brotherhood--held together, as I showed in the previous article, partially through extravagant food and drink--doesn't include women.

 This scene is interesting for several reasons.
 The mother is played by Catherine Scorsese, Martin's real-life mother.
 I always assumed, when remembering the scene, that it featured some sort of traditional Italian dishes, but looking at the movie again the meal appears to be breakfast, with scrambled eggs, pancakes and/or waffles, and something on which the Robert DeNiro character slathers a lot of ketchup.
 The men are drinking coffee, not booze.
 It's one of the few meals where characters comment on the food.
 DeNiro says, "This is delicious," and Pesci comments it is but it's "like lead."
 It's curious that Scorsese doesn't linger on the table like he does in other scenes, clearly identifying what the meal is.